sigma-engineering/blog-combinators/post.md

 / 　 づ
 ```

-Here's once called `many` that take on parser, and gathers as many repeats
+Here's another one called `many` that take on parser, and gathers as many repeats

 ```
                               ____________________